urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

 Look at the [Graphite project boards] for further detail.

 ## Partial Order Alignment
-This would allow for aligning reads to a graph or against each other totally bypassing the reference.
+This would allow for aligning reads to a graph or against each other bypassing the consensus reference.

 For now, graphite can only align against strings (however this functionality isn't exposed because it's not ready yet) mainly because it only